EngineerBetter/engineerbetter-hugo/content/blog/2017-05-05-anthropic-sympathy.md

 Right, that's the provocative bold statements out of the way.
 Let's start this proper.

-# Silos Breed Apathy
+## Silos Breed Apathy

 Many enterprises' technology activities are structured into silos - functional teams, each with a particular speciality.
 These teams typically don't sit together, and often communicate via the dreaded _service ticket_ system.

 <figure>
   <img src="/img/blog/as/as.004.jpeg" class="fit image">
-  <figcaption style="font-size: .8em">Silo'd functional teams on the critical path to business value</figcaption>
+  <figcaption>Silo'd functional teams on the critical path to business value</figcaption>
 </figure>

 Very often members of one team don't feel like the people in other teams really care about their frustrations and problems.
 Why is this?
 They're all part of the same company, so they should be working together...
 Right?